Guidance

 People and careers: how we enable people to thrive through collaboration

-The UK’s ongoing ability to attract and retain global research and innovation talent is key for the UK’s research and development ambitions (see Global Mobility of Research Personnel).
+The UK’s ongoing ability to attract and retain global research and innovation talent is key for the UK’s research and development ambitions (see the Global Mobility of Research Personnel report).

 Our role in world-leading global infrastructure and the strong voice we have on a global stage are important factors in maintaining the UK’s reputation and ability to attract talented people and teams.